|

 & Orthoclase Chabanne Quarry, Saint-Sylvestre, Haute-Vienne, Nouvelle-Aquitaine, France 4.3 x 3.8 x 3.7 cm This specimen features many spheres of Muscovite measuring up to 7 mm in size, on a matrix of flesh-colored Orthoclase.
 Examples of botryoidal Muscovite, or any of the Mica minerals, are rare.

 S-163 Stilbite Mawi Pegmatite, Nilaw-Kolum Pegmatite Field, Du Ab District, Nuristan, Afghanistan 3.9 x 2.7 x 2.7 cm While not unheard of, Zeolite minerals in pegmatites are not that common.
-Especially when it comes to Afghanistan where the only other pegmatite occurrence of a zeolite mineral are the Pollucite crystals from 15-20 years ago.
+Especially when it comes to Afghanistan where the only other pegmatite occurrence of a zeolite mineral are the Pollucite crystals from a find 15-20 years ago.
 This specimen features many well-formed and undamaged crystals of honey-brown-colored Stilbite.
 I'd seen several of these associated with Kunzite a few years back but that was it for this find.
 This specimen would make a fine addition to anyone's collection of pegmatite or zeolite minerals.
+The photo does not do this specimen justice; it is more 3-dimensional when viewed in person.

 T-343 Elbaite Mawi Pegmatite, Nilaw-Kolum Pegmatite Field, Du Ab District, Nuristan, Afghanistan 6 x 4.4 x 2.4 cm A pod or concretion of finely crystallized, mint-green-colored Tourmaline.